Do you love a great party town? Want to hear the music drifting through the streets while holding an ice-cold daiquiri? Head to New Orleans, baby!

 Sure, many countries celebrate Mardi Gras or Carnivale with parties and parades, but there’s nothing quite like the indulgence of a Mardi Gras on Bourbon Street.
 If that’s why you’re visiting, then start planning your trip a year in advance.

-Worse Time to Visit New Orleans
+Worst Time to Visit New Orleans

 If you’re not into partying with crowds of Mardi Gras goers, then definitely avoid the city in February.
 You’ll need hotel and restaurant reservations months in advance and all of the attractions in the city will be filled to capacity.